We may earn income from links in this post. Please read this Disclosure for details.

 Designated a barrio mágico (magical neighbourhood) in 2011, this district is located in the Cuauhtémoc borough just west of Mexico City’s historic centre.

 While edgier than trendy, nearby Condesa, it’s got a similar European feel.

-Gracious neoclassical mansions converted into museums, boutique hotels, upscale restaurants, wine bars, cafes, bookstores and vintage stores dot its picturesque streets.
+Gracious neoclassical mansions converted into museums, boutique hotels, upscale restaurants, wine bars, coffee shops, bookstores and vintage stores dot its picturesque streets.